Product Manual

 What is aswritten?

-aswritten is collective memory for AI.
-It gives your AI tools a structured, version-controlled worldview — your organization’s decisions, strategy, rationale, and relationships — so they think like your org instead of hallucinating.
+aswritten lets you install human expertise into AI and verify where every claim comes from.
+It gives your AI a structured, version-controlled perspective — an expert’s decisions, methodology, rationale, and relationships — so it thinks like that expert instead of hallucinating.

 The product is an MCP server.
 You connect it to Claude Code, Claude Desktop, or any MCP-compatible AI tool.
-From there, you talk to your AI normally. aswritten works underneath — grounding responses in what your organization actually knows.
+From there, you talk to your AI normally. aswritten works underneath — grounding responses in installed expertise and citing the source.

-Everything lives in your Git repo.
+Everything lives in Git.
 Memories go in, knowledge comes out, and every fact traces back to a person and a context.

 Getting Started